Torino Hut: Description

 The original hut was built by the Turin section of the Italian Alpine Club in 1898, near the cable car station.
 Over time, the refuge was enlarged several times, and today accommodates 38 guests.
 It is situated on the southeast spur of Pointe Helbronner, at the terminus of the second section of the Mont Blanc cable car at 3329 m.

 The new hut, located 55 m higher than the original refuge at 3375 m, was completed in 1952 and accommodates 160 guests.
 The new refuge is accessible by an internal staircase equipped with a service lift for skis and mountaineering equipment.
 A panoramic trail, accessible during the summer, also leads to the new refuge.

-From the refuge, climbers can descent to the Toula Glacier or the Vallée Blanche, or do one of the numerous ascents on ice in the Combe Maudite and Mont Blanc du Tacul basins.
+From the refuge, climbers can descend to the Toula Glacier or the Vallée Blanche, or do one of the numerous ascents on ice in the Combe Maudite and Mont Blanc du Tacul basins.
 Other mountaineering excursions in the area are the Dent du Géant (Giant's Tooth), the Rochefort ridge, the Tour Ronde, the Aiguille d'Entrèves, Aiguilles Marbrées, Grand Capucin, and the Tacul satellites.

 In the summer, the hut operates a bar and restaurant with a terrace that offers panoramic views of all the surrounding peaks of the Aosta Valley, the Savoy, and the Valais.
 Sunbathing in the high mountains is also popular on the terraces.